ZetCode

 In this article we show how to wait for goroutines to finish in Golang using WaitGroup.

-The WaitGroup has three functions: Add, Done, and Wait.
+The WaitGroup provides three key functions for managing concurrent execution: Add, Done, and Wait.

 func (wg *WaitGroup) Add(delta int)